Sleep Better with the Best Nootropics: A Comprehensive Guide

 It’s important to note that although the standard dose of melatonin for an adult is 3 mg, that is more than most people actually need.
 Try taking only 1 mg to see if it helps you sleep.
 More may make you feel groggy when you wake up.

-L-Theanine is a nootropic with plentiful benefits, and it has the potential to extend sleep duration and reduce the time it takes to fall asleep.
+L-Theanine is a nootropic with plentiful benefits, including for sleep.
+It has the potential to extend sleep duration and reduce the time it takes to fall asleep.
 This nootropic is recognized for its anxiety-reducing effects, setting the stage for a more restful night's sleep.
-It also counteracts the negative effects of caffeine (like anxiety and jitters) without preventing it from improving your concentration.
+It also counteracts the negative effects of caffeine (like anxiety and coffee jitters) without preventing it from improving your concentration.

 Apigenin, another notable nootropic, offers benefits in terms of sleep by reducing anxiety, but it helps to manage the effects of poor sleep in a different way.
 This compound, which is naturally found in chamomile, a well-known herbal remedy for relaxation and sleep, may help to improve daytime function in those who experience insomnia.